m-roll/hj/README.md

   * Flow when entering for first time.
 Create/join room.
 * Testing for OTP stuff
 * names for people
+* use async/await on frontend! can't believe i forgot about this
 * chat window